Roni-Boiz/2048/README.md

 <hr>

+> [!TIP]
->Please feel free to follow this guide if you want to learn more on how to deploy this application with Jenkins CI/CD
+> Please feel free to follow this [guide](https://mrcloudbook.com/deploying-2048-game-on-docker-and-kubernetes-with-jenkins-ci-cd/#more-1813) if you want to learn more on how to deploy this application with Jenkins CI/CD

 <hr>